jason-lieb/browser-interface/README.md

 This extension allows you to save all the tabs in a chrome window in markdown to a folder of your choice.
 The markdown is designed to be used with the Obsidian Browser Interface Plugin and other Obsidian plugins to display the tabs and reopen or delete them.

+## Installation

+It is recommended to install this extension directly from the [chrome web store](https://chromewebstore.google.com/detail/obsidian-browser-interfac/eciohhdfhkkihkiiefldkejohdoghogo).

-### Installation
+### Manual Installation

-Until the chrome extension is approved, the only way to install it will be manually building it.

 1. Clone this repository to your local machine using `git clone https://github.com/jason-lieb/obsidian-browser-interface-extension.git`.